xebialabs/overcast/README.markdown

 The libvirt implementation uses backing store images.
 This means that the domain being cloned needs to be shutdown.
 When cloning a system all disks of the base system are cloned using a backing store, and thrown away upon teardown, thus leaving the original system unchanged.

+Machines can use static IP's using `{host}.ipLookupStrategy=static`.
+It is up to you that you do not start more than one.
+It is also possible to use DHCP using `{host}.ipLookupStrategy=SSH`.
 Currently only base systems with bridged networks are supported.
 You have to specify the name of the bridge and a command to lookup the IP on the DHCP server giving the system it's IP address.
 The IP can then be retrieved using the ```getHostName()``` method on the ```CloudHost```.